Orcasa-Platform/orcasa/cms/README.md

 | DATABASE_PASSWORD   |                                                                                                                                                                                               Database password |
 | DATABASE_SSL        |                                                                                                                                                    If SSL should be used when connecting to the database server |

-### Docker

-This project includes 2 docker configuration files:

-- `Dockerfile` aimed at development environments (may require tuning to work on different environments)
-- `Dockerfile.prod` aimed at production environments

-You can use either file to build a docker image for this application.
-Be sure to set the required environment variables when running the container.

 ## Data management